ObolNetwork/obol-docs/docs/faq/dkg_failure.md

 ## Further debugging

 If you are trying to create an extremely large, geographically diverse cluster, there is a chance the process could be timing out.
-Consider adding the flags `--timeout=5m --shutdown-delay=60s` to alot more time for the ceremony to complete and safely shut down across all nodes.
+Consider adding the flags `--timeout=5m --shutdown-delay=60s` to allow more time for the ceremony to complete and safely shut down across all nodes.

 If for some reason the DKG process still fails, node operators are advised to reach out to the Obol team by opening an [issue](https://github.com/ObolNetwork/charon/issues), detailing the troubleshooting steps that were taken and providing **debug logs**.